instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 ### 1. Introduction

 Australia is a world-class destination for students, known for its excellent universities, multicultural cities, and high quality of life.
-But for students, especially international ones — one of the hardest parts of studying in Australia is finding **affordable, comfortable, and community-oriented housing**.
+But for students, especially international ones, one of the hardest parts of studying in Australia is finding **affordable, comfortable, and community-oriented housing**.
 Traditional student housing like on-campus dorms or private studio apartments can be expensive or limited in availability.

 That’s where **co-living spaces** come in.
 Co-living for students is becoming increasingly popular in Australia as a flexible, social, and cost-effective way to live while studying.
 In this article, we’ll explore the **[Best Student PGs & Co-Living in Adelaide](https://instadwell.com/search?country=australia&lat=34.9285&lng=138.6007&location=adelaide)**, why co-living is a smart choice, how to find and apply for these spaces, and what to watch out for.
 Whether you're a first-year undergraduate, a postgraduate student, or an exchange student, this guide will help you navigate co-living options and choose the right place for you.